Lenoirio/dy-sv5w/README.md

 Another important hint: Although the module needs +5V, the level for I/O-pins (including the UART) is *3.3 V*

+The device can't operate as a USB storage-device.
+Neither Linux nor Windows can detect it as a drive.
+It will be reported with 'lsusb' but not as a storage device.
+If you intend to power the module via the USB-port, make sure that your USB-cable is not plugged in a PC or the USB-cable just has no data-wires.
+Reason: In case the device is communicating via USB, it will not start in UART mode.

 ## Interfacing with your UART
 As mentioned, you need to implement the trait DySv5wSerialIO and use it within the DySv5w struct.